wjrossi/Cemetery-Plotter/user-stories.md

 * As a user, I want to be able to pay with credit cards in the system, so I do not have to wait in line.

 * As a user, I want a plot comparison function, so I can compare the price, location and other stuffs.

+* As a user, I want to be able to categorize plots as unused, used, available/ready, reserved/purchased so that I can manage usage of the land.

+* As a user, I want to be able to attach a picture of each site so that I can have a visual reference.

+* As a user, I want to be able to view a visual representation of the plots in each section of the cemetery so that I can quickly determine who is interred in a specific location.

+* As a user, I want to be able to update the status of a plot and add, remove, or modify it's associated information so that I can keep accurate records.